ggandor/lightspeed.nvim/README.md

 edge of the operated area always gets an offset of +2 - this means that in the forward direction the motion becomes _inclusive_ (the cursor position will be included in the operation).

+In Visual and Operator-pending mode, `x`/`X` are readily available mappings for X-mode.
+This seems a very sensible default: those keys are free in O-P mode, and are redundant equivalents of `d`/`D` in Visual mode; consider also the handy mnemonics, and the fact that `s`, `z` and `x` are physically right next to each other on a QWERTY keyboard.

+In any Vim mode, X-mode can also be invoked by pressing `<c-x>` before the search pattern.

 ##### A note on the highlighting strategy